-The first thing you must do is locate a saved configuration file from your original Firebox.
+Try to locate a saved configuration file from your original Firebox on your management computer.
 By default, Policy Manager saves the configuration file to the My Documents\My WatchGuard\configs directory.

-For instructions to use Policy Manager to save the configuration to a local file, see Save the Configuration File.
+For instructions to use Policy Manager to save the configuration to a local file, go to Save the Configuration File.

 Use the Configuration File to Configure the Replacement Firebox